For more than 13 years, El Sol, Jupiter’s Neighborhood Resource Center, has sought to improve lives and inspire other communities with its model.

-Through El Sol Fest, its signature festival, the nonprofit celebrates cultural diversity in Jupiter and Palm Beach County, said Jocelyn Skolnik, El Sol executive director.
-“It’s a positive opportunity to highlight the richness we have in our town,” she said.
+Through El Sol Fest, its signature festival, the nonprofit celebrates cultural diversity in Jupiter and Palm Beach County.

-El Sol Fest is set for October 29 from 1 p.m. to 5 p.m.
+El Sol Fest is set for November 3 from 1 p.m. to 5 p.m. at the Masonic Lodge, 600 S Loxahatchee Drive, Jupiter, FL 33458.
 The festival features artists, live music, cultural dance performances, activities for children and authentic Latin food.
 Admission is free and open to the public.

 El Sol Fest features a petting zoo, pony rides, crafts and games.
-The large children’s area will also have a miniature train, visits from princesses and cartoon characters, a cake walk and face paintings.
+The large children’s area will also have a miniature train, visits from cartoon characters, a cake walk and face paintings.

 El Sol’s signature festival began as a celebration of art created by its day laborers.
 Since then, it has grown to attract a diverse collection of South Florida painters, photographers and artisans.